-Rob is now a manager in Accenture: ‘People are always surprised when I tell them what my degree was!
+Rob says of his work as a manager in Accenture: ‘People are always surprised when I tell them what my degree was!
 However, it really helped shape my analytical skills through the tutorial system.
 The breadth of subject matter in Theology prepared me for the different subjects I encounter each day as a management consultant.’

 A typical weekly timetable

 Work is divided between tutorials (at least one a week), lectures (up to six a week), and language classes (at least three a week in the first year).
 A large part of your week will be spent in private study to prepare for tutorials.

 CoursesFour papers are taken:

 Choice of seven papers across four subject areas, from which students select freely